87003697/ScaleDreamer_v1/README.md

 Update with the following step:

 1. Please git update first.
+Run `git pull` in two directories, as explained ⬆️.

 2. Please prepare sd-turbo and sd-v1.5 into `pretrained` directory.